-As an advocate for workplace safety and OSH professionals, ASSP understands the importance of leading the discussion and evolution of voluntary safety standards.
+As an advocate for workplace safety and OSH professionals, ASSP understands the importance of leading the development and continued improvement of voluntary safety standards.
 Learn more about the importance of voluntary safety standards, how they are developed, the role we play in their development and how you can get involved with developing standards, too.

 Learn about standards development